benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 Ice baths are safe after eating.
 Cold water does not drive blood flow away from your core organs, and thus does not interfere with digestion.

 I’m not a doctor, and you may want to confirm this with a medical professional before jumping in right after a gluttony.

+<h2 id="benefits">Benefits of Ice Baths: Real or Made Up?</h2>

+Despite what you might read online, there is a lack of evidence supporting claims that cold water immersion has positive impacts on sleep, workout recovery, mood, weight loss, or immunity.

+Just check out some of these studies:

+- "Cold water immersion is no more effective than active recovery for minimizing the inflammatory and stress responses in muscle after resistance exercise" ([J Physiol, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5285720/))
+- "The results suggest no relevant effects of 3-week repeated [cold water immersion] on leukocyte counts in healthy men." ([Frontiers in Physiology, 2023](https://www.researchgate.net/publication/373544807_Effects_of_3-week_repeated_cold_water_immersion_on_leukocyte_counts_and_cardiovascular_factors_an_exploratory_study))
+- "Current evidence suggests CWI has either nil or detrimental effects on physiological adaptations to resistance training" ([Front Sports Act Living, 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8060572/))

+All the peer-reviewed studies that I’ve found all conclude the same way, using statements like “there is still a lack of evidence”, or “results are unclear”, or “further studies with larger sample sizes are needed.”

+Now, if you’ve ever taken an ice bath or a cold shower, you know that you feel amazing afterwards.
+And that, for me, is enough to continue practicing cold water exposure year after year.

 <br>
 <small>